grolljak/broker/README.md

 there is exported postman collection that contains all available endpoints.

 Another way how to operate the application is through IntegrationTest.java, located in the de/eurofunk/broker package.
+It has no dependency and may be easier to start with.
+It runs under 'h2' profile and use in-memory database.